mozilla/vaani.microphone-check/README.md

 results/rpi/device-3/RESULTS
 ...
 ```
-each of which contains a single line of the form
+corresponding to the various microphone/distance pairings.
+Each such file contains a single line of the form
 ```
 WER: 0.2053679653679652
 ```